fbakly/ROT13/README.md

-A ROT13 encryption program, made in C.\n
+A ROT13 encryption program, made in C.

-Compilation\n
+Compilation
-	- open terminal in directory\n
+	- open terminal in directory
-	- make\n
+	- make
-	- make clean\n
+	- make clean
-	- ./rot13 [filename] to encrypt/decrypt\n
+	- ./rot13 [filename] to encrypt/decrypt
-	- ./rot13 to print help\n
+	- ./rot13 to print help
-	- ./rot13 -h/--help to print help\n
+	- ./rot13 -h/--help to print help
-	- result is written to an output file\n
+	- result is written to an output file